GSA-TTS/identity-idva-monitoring/README.md

   [prometheus-config.yml](#prometheus-config.yml) adds the application to prometheus's monitoring.
 By using the `dns_sd_config` we are able to see and query **all** instances of the application, and are not load balanced to random instances every query.
-* Grafana: a simple dashboard setup to view some of the IDVA metrics in real-time
+* Grafana: A simple dashboard setup to view some of the IDVA metrics in real-time
 * Alertmanager: an HA Alertmanager cluster that handles alert deduplication and routing.
+* Cortex: A single-binary-mode Cortex instance for shipping metrics to S3 for long-term storage.
+* Watchtower: A run-anywhere, Cloud Foundry drift detection service (designed to be scraped by Prometheus).
+* Kibana: Basic Kibana setup for quickly querying elasticsearch data in cloud.gov
+* Elasticsearch: A Prometheus exporter for Elasticsearch metrics on cloud.gov
+* Redis: A Prometheus Exporter for Redis metrics on cloud.gov

 ## Generating the config files
 The config files are generic to prevent having to have multiple configuration files